remmi21/Evs-MountainR-/README.md

 To do: 1.Delete buttons in Deleteview with controller application.
        2.Date Formate Available methode!!!
-       3.Add Hotel controller fehlersuche
-       4.Sending Email with successfull booking
+       3.Sending Email with successfull booking
-       5.Checking if the worker is really in the employeelist
+       4.Checking if the worker is really in the employeelist